 As the walk is over higher ground there are some excellent far reaching views both of the Settle limestone cliffs on the outbound lane and of Pendle Hill and Ingleborough on the inbound old road which used to link Long Preston to Settle.

-Recommend: A short detour off the road above Settle brings the delightful wooded copse enclosing Scalebar Force – disappointing when I was there due to the drought but exciting after some rain.
+A short detour off the road above Settle brings the delightful wooded copse enclosing Scaleber Force.
+It is particularly impressive after the rains.

 This is the area I hold my Navigation Training courses.
 The participants have all tramped the lanes, walked the paths and crossed some pathless countryside.

 We have passed through Long Preston probably thousands of times and never stopped – apart from a couple of times at the Rohan shop.
 We recently saw your walk in the Telegraph and Argus and set out to do it yesterday – myself, husband and our 2 Border Collies.